nroi/flexo/README.md

 gpasswd -a <user> docker
 ```

-Furthermore, Docker BuildKit is required to run the integration tests inside docker, so make sure you have enabled it.
+Furthermore, Docker BuildKit is required to run the integration tests inside Docker, so make sure you have enabled it.
 One way to enable it is to modify your `~/.docker/config.json` to include the following:
 ```json
 {